cisagov/Malcolm/docs/ubuntu-install-example.md

 Store PCAP, log and index files locally under /home/user/Malcolm?
 (Y/n): y

-Delete the oldest indices when the database exceeds a certain size? (y/N): n

-Should Arkime delete PCAP files based on available storage (see https://arkime.com/faq#pcap-deletion)? (y/N): y
+Should Malcolm delete the oldest database indices and/or PCAP files based on available storage? n

 Automatically analyze all PCAP files with Suricata?
 (Y/n): y